pyeventsourcing/esdbclient/README.md

 and otherwise "negatively acknowledge" a recorded event that has been received but was not successfully processed.

-All of this requires that persistent subscriptions are firstly "created".
-Only persistent subscriptions that have been created can be "read".
-Persistent subscriptions that have been created can also be updated and deleted.
+All of this means that for persistent subscriptions there are "create", "read", "update" "delete", "ack", and "nack" operations to consider.

-The methods `create_subscription()`, `read_subscription()`, `update_subscription()`, and
-`delete_subscription()` are provided for these purposes.
-The `get_subscription_info()` method can be used to obtain a broad set of information about a persistent subscription.
-The `list_subscriptions()` method can be used to get subscription information for all persistent subscriptions.
-These methods are used for persistent subscriptions to the all the recorded events in a database across all streams.

-The methods `create_stream_subscription()`, `read_stream_subscription()`,
-`update_stream_subscription()`, `delete_stream_subscription()`,
-`get_stream_subscription_info()` and `list_stream_subscriptions()` are used for
-persistent subscriptions to the all the recorded events in a stream.

-Whilst there are some advantages of persistent subscriptions, in particular the concurrent processing of recorded events by a group of consumers, by tracking in the server the position in the commit sequence of events that have been processed, there is the danger of "dual writing" in the consumption of events.
-Reliability in processing of recorded events by a group of consumers will rely instead on idempotent handling of duplicate messages, and resilience to out-of-order delivery.
+Whilst there are some advantages of persistent subscriptions, in particular the concurrent processing of recorded events by a group of consumers, by tracking in the server the position in the commit sequence of events that have been processed, the issue of "dual writing" in the consumption of events arises.
+Reliability in the processing of recorded events by a group of persistent subscription consumers will rely on their idempotent handling of duplicate messages, and their resilience to out-of-order delivery.

 ### Create subscription

 *requires leader*

-The `create_subscription()` method can be used to create a "persistent subscription" to all the recorded events in the database.
+The `create_subscription()` method can be used to create a "persistent subscription" to all the recorded events in the database across all streams.

 This method has a required `group_name` argument, which is the name of a "group" of consumers of the subscription.